dbushell/dbushell-2k20/src/data/blog/2020/2020-08-05-a-new-dbushell-com.md

 ## Archival Project

 As I alluded to in the opening paragraph I've kept all the old versions of my website in one form or another.
-I'd like to stick the various homepages up on sub-domains for a nostalgic trip through time.
+I'd like to stick the homepages up on sub-domains for a nostalgia trip.
+That may be my next side project.

-That project and more tweaks to the new design are in the pipeline.
+The one area of my site I'm still not happy with is [my portfolio](/showcase/).
+Most of my client work in recent years can't really be shown off in this format.
+For now I'll leave it up as-is until I decide what to do.
+That and more tweaks to the new design are in the pipeline.
 I'll be blogging in more detail on certain aspects.

 To stay up to date [follow me on Twitter](https://twitter.com/dbushell) or [subscribe to my RSS feed](https://dbushell.com/rss.xml) – yep, that still exists!

 Source code is on [GitHub](https://github.com/dbushell/dbushell-2k20) as always if you're interested in the custom build process.